 Selecting cell B7

-- From the Data tab, click the What-If Analysis command and then select Goal Seek from the drop-down menu.
+- From the Data tab, click the What-If Analysis command, then select Goal Seek from the drop-down menu.

 Selecting Goal Seek from the drop-down menu